-A person (or firm) cannot undertake, or claim to undertake, insurance mediation or reinsurance mediation unless they are registered with the Central Bank pursuant to the European Communities (Insurance Mediation) Regulations 2005 (the “2005 Regulations”) or are passporting into Ireland on a freedom of establishment or freedom of services basis.
+A person (or firm) cannot undertake, or claim to undertake, insurance mediation activities unless they are registered with the Central Bank pursuant to the European Communities (Insurance Mediation) Regulations 2005 (the “2005 Regulations”) or are passporting into Ireland on a freedom of establishment or freedom of services basis.

-On applying to the Central Bank to be registered as an insurance or reinsurance intermediary, the applicant must satisfy a number of criteria for authorisation, which include:
+On applying to the Central Bank to be registered as an insurance intermediary, the applicant must satisfy a number of criteria for authorisation, which include:

 - the good reputation of directors;

 - the knowledge and ability of senior management and key personnel;